armStrapTools/armStrap/README.md

     file = armStrap.img
     size = 2048

-* Device : The target device, be cautious with this option, if you select the wrong device, it will be erased
+* Device : The target device, be cautious with this option, if you select the wrong device, it will be erased.
-* File : Create an image that can be dump (with dd or any other utility) to a SD card
+* File : Create an image that can be dump (with dd or any other utility) to a SD card.
-* size : Size of the image to create
+* size : Size of the image to create.

 Nand Installer
 --------------